tedngai/itldatafactory/_posts/2019-1-24-EnvironmentalNoiseRecording.md

 description: First set of noise recording conducted on Jan 30
 ---
 #### Premise
 In accounting for acoustical properties of building materials, a single number Noise Reduction Coefficient (NRC) or Sound Transmission Class (STC) value is used.
-Both values describe how well a material absorbs sound energy, while NRC focuses on reflected sound, STC focuses on transmitted sound, usually in the range of normal speech frequencies between 120 Hz to 4000 Hz.
+Both values describe how well a material absorbs sound energy, while NRC focuses on reflected sound, STC focuses on transmitted sound, usually in the range of normal speech frequencies between 120 Hz to 4000 Hz[^1].

 While NRC and STC are industry standards in understanding acoustical properties of building materials, in an age where offices have mostly adopted an open office layout where sound transmits freely, and with diversifying office culture where activities like desktop prototyping with CNC machines, doggy day care, and aerobic exercises can happen in the same space, these metrics are no longer adequate in assessing how our aural environments.

-According to the National Institute on Deafness and Other Communication Disorders, long term exposure to sounds at or above 85 decibels can cause hearing loss.
+According to the National Institute on Deafness and Other Communication Disorders, long term exposure to sounds at or above 85 decibels can cause hearing loss[^2].
 This metric to correlate sound pressure levels to hearing loss is, however, much too simplistic because it does not describe how different frequencies of sound affects our health differently.
-In a paper published in Environmental Health in 2014, researchers found high exposure to low frequency traffic noise at around 125 Hz may induce hypertension.
-Other researchers have also found significant associations between low frequency exposure to chronic diseases such as headaches, unusual tiredness, lack of concentration, irritation, and pressure on the eardrum.
+In a paper published in Environmental Health in 2014, researchers found high exposure to low frequency traffic noise at around 125 Hz may induce hypertension[^3].
+Other researchers have also found significant associations between low frequency exposure to chronic diseases such as headaches, unusual tiredness, lack of concentration, irritation, and pressure on the eardrum[^4].

 In short, our evolving work environment and the increasing number of environmental health research are showing a deficiency in this single value system, and our proposal is to develop a more comprehensive view of noise and its interaction with space and materials.